Automattic/jetpack/readme.txt

 * Make sure concatenated CSS is generated for RTL languages. #5095
 * To improve sync performance, add snapTW to the list of post meta data that won't be synchronized for each post.
 That meta data can be 45mb+ per post. #5092
 * Admin Page: make sure all translated strings are encoded properly. #5101
+* Admin Page: only use POST requests for updating the state of Jetpack, to avoid issues on servers not allowing PUT requests. #5100

 = 4.3 =